balacode/udpt/README.md

 } //                                                                         prt
 ```

+## Security Notice:
+This is a new project and its use of cryptography has not been reviewed by experts.
+While I make use of established crypto algorithms available in the standard Go library and would not "roll my own" encryption, there may be weaknesses in my application of the algorithms.
+Please use caution and do your own security asessment of the code.
+At present, this library uses AES-256 in Galois Counter Mode to encrypt each packet of data, including its headers, and SHA-256 for hashing binary resources that are being transferred.

 ## Version History:
 This project is in its DRAFT stage: very unstable.
 At this point it works, but the API may change rapidly.